bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     50
     100

-We can use the ``items`` method to iterate over the key, value pairs.
+We can use the ``items`` method to iterate over the key |--| value pairs.
 In this case each element is a tuple of length two, where the first element is the key and the second element is the value:

 .. nbplot::